captbaritone/jordaneldredge.com/blog/surviving-hacker-news-traffic-with-the-help-of-free-cdns.md

 Once there, I realized I had been overly optimistic about my VPN's abilities.
 The page was retuning very slowly, and my attempts to SSH into the machine were failing.
-It was out of memory.
+The server was out of memory.
 With no other options, I logged into my DigitalOcean control panel, and reset the machine.

 Once the machine was back up, I SSHed in and pointed the demo track URL back